There are a million techniques that make your content better and more popular.

-(Heck, after four years, there are probably a half-million just here on Copyblogger.)
+(Probably a half-million just here on Copyblogger.)

 Start by picking a crowded topic

-In other words, if you want to open a restaurant, put it where there are already plenty of people who want exactly what you’re offering.
-If you’re a blogger, look for topic that lots and lots of people want to know more about.
+In other words, if you want to open a restaurant, put it where there are already plenty of people who want exactly what you offer.
+If you’re creating a digital business, choose a niche that lots and lots of people want to know more about.

-The first is that you’ll always be looking over your shoulder for some punk kid to come along and beat you at your own game.
+- You’ll always be looking over your shoulder for some punk kid to come along and beat you at your own game.

-Nobody goes there any more, it’s too crowded
+Nobody goes there anymore, it’s too crowded

 It’s relatively easy to rank in the search engines for “naked mole rats.”
 It’s damned hard to get a page-one ranking for “weight loss” or “learn forex trading.”